Gokool

 Haji Gokool Meah (1847–1939) was a Kashmiri Indo-Trinidadian and Tobagonian industrialist and philanthropist.
-He was born into an Indian Kashmiri Muslim family to Caulloo and Puddoo in Kashmir which then was part of the Princely State of Jammu and Kashmir at that time.
+He was born into an Kashmiri Muslim family to Caulloo and Puddoo in Kashmir which then was part of the Princely State of Jammu and Kashmir at that time.
 He was originally named Modhoo.
 His father died shortly before his birth and his mother remarried.

 As a small child, his family left Kashmir and ended up in Calcutta where in 1852 they signed up as indentured labourers bound for the sugarcane fields of Trinidad and Tobago.
 On 25 January 1853 they arrived in Trinidad aboard the Benares.
 They were indentured at the Concord Estate in Pointe-à-Pierre.
 After three months, his mother died of malaria and his stepfather took little interest in him.
 He was informally adopted by a Hindu couple who gave him the name Gokool.

 Once he was old enough, Gokool secured his own indentureship contract with the Concord Estate.
 He renewed his contract once it expired, and then went out on his own.
 He purchased a donkey cart and made a living hauling sugarcane to the factory at Usine Sainte Madeline, then the second largest sugar refinery in the world.
 After a few years of this trade, he sold his cart and established a shop in Danglade Village on the road to San Fernando (now part of the Petrotrin oil refinery at Pointe-à-Pierre).
 Gokool was a true entrepreneur who started off in the cane-cart business and then was a shopkeeper.
 By 1892, Gokool was able to purchase Diamond, Greenhill and River Estates, comprising almost the whole Diego Martin valley, which he developed as cocoa plantations.